PootieT/deep_learning_final_project/README.md

 # deep_learning_final_project
 we will be experimenting RCNN model by understanding layer activation recurrence.
 We will be using sliency map and variational autoencoder to understand our data.
+To learn about our findings, check out report! it's in a PDF format!
 # Five video classification methods

 The five video classification methods: